benjisidi/refuge-notes/session-notes.md

 - We continue to follow Mugaroz' tracks into a particularly narrow pass in the valley.
 Lit notices something shifting in the area.
 Leeroy sends a silent image of Brigit walking down the road, and leaping out of the vegetation comes an 11ft tall, hulking ogre-like figure.
 - As we approach, two stone giants and a handful of ogres ambush us.
 We briefly fight them, then make our escape using a pair of hypnotic patterns.

+## Session 6: 12/06/21

+- Rain catches up with us as the giants run in pursuit.
+We decide to run after Balogog's crew and arrive at a bluff where they're waiting to ambush us.
+- During the ensuing battle, Balogog is killed.
+We're forced to flee the bluff as the stone giants arrive and begin to shell us with rocks.
+We run West, towards where we know the hydra is meant to be.
+- Rain finds an entrance to a tunnel that we duck into.
+While heading further in, Leeroy notices one of the pillars in it has been carved.
+In the distance, we can see an eerie purple glow.
+- We find more debris - the remainder of what looks like structures and paved floors.
+Rain scouts ahead and finds a (very pretty!) large cavern.
+The floor is covered in a shallow layer of water that drains into three sinkholes.
+The ceiling contains several large holes.
+- A rocky plinth sits in the centre of the room.
+Four crystals give off a feint violet light, sitting in the remains of a building - little more than two walls.
+Inside it sits a _huge_ pile of treasure.
+Rain thinks back to a conversation she's had back at camp and deduces this is probably a dragon's hoard.
+She hears a voice having what sounds like a conversation in draconic.
+- After some discussion, we decide the best course of action is for Rain to go and talk to the (what turns out to be Copper) dragon.
+As the conversation starts, it transpires there are three of them.
+- Rain approaches and begins to talk...